Hugh Pym: Parliamentary candidacy

 In the 2001 general election Pym stood as the Liberal Democrat parliamentary candidate in the North Wiltshire constituency.
 He achieved 20,212 votes but lost to the Conservative James Gray.

 Personal life

 Pym is married to Dumbarton-born Susan Neill.
 He has three children – two sons and one daughter – and is an Elder in the Church of Scotland.
+Hugh is also a keen fan of the Scotland rugby team.